SpaceQuest

-AAC SpaceQuest (formerly SpaceQuest, Ltd.) is a spacecraft components and engineering company located in Fairfax, Virginia, which focuses on the operations of small satellites.
+AAC SpaceQuest (also known as SpaceQuest, Ltd.), a wholly owned subsidiary of AAC Clyde Space, is a spacecraft components and engineering company located in Fairfax, Virginia, which focuses on the operations of small satellites.

-The company designs, develops, constructs, launches and operates microsatellites and spacecraft components.
+The company designs, develops, constructs, launches, and operates microsatellites and spacecraft components.
 SpaceQuest qualifies its components for use in space by flying them on its own satellites.
 They also operate a fleet of low earth orbiting satellites, which are used for remote monitoring as well as tracking the location and status of large vessels at sea.

 SpaceQuest's customers include US and foreign universities, NASA, the US Air Force, the Canadian Space Agency, commercial aerospace companies, and foreign developers of microsatellites.
 Some of their projects include: